codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was ten scared of seven?
-Because seven ate nine.
+Where do hamburgers go to dance?
+The meat-ball.

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+The Electron computer was released in Britain during 1983 for the home computing market, by which company?
- 1. if then
+ 1. Acorn Computers
- 2. ??
+ 2. Amstrad PLC
- 3. ?:
+ 3. Sinclair Research
- 4. ?
+ 4. Commodore Business Machines

 <details>
   <summary>Answer</summary>
-  ?:
+  Acorn Computers
 </details>